Happy7213575574/VPC-Connect/README.md

 # VPC Connect

 This is forked code
-** Use branch updating to help move from .NET MANUI 7 TO .NET MANUI 9
+** Use branch updating to help move from .NET Manui 7 to .NET Manui 9

 ## Update